alvinye9/bolc_25-012.github.io/docs/index.md

 !!! warning

     if the embedded calendar is not appearing, make sure you are logged into your Google account.

+!!! info

+    if you are viewing this website on your phone, use the hamburger menu on the top left to navigate the rest of this site

 ## Copyright and License